elysia090/Lab/docs/IPC.md

 	14. Close and shutdown semantics
 14.1 close_producer()
 14.1.1 Sets flags.PRODUCER_CLOSED via fetch_or(Release).
-14.1.2 Wakes doorbell_ne with wake-all.
+14.1.2 Performs close wake-all exactly as specified in 12.8.1 (including epoch bump).
 14.1.3 After close_producer, producer MUST NOT push.
 14.2 close_consumer()
 14.2.1 Sets flags.CONSUMER_CLOSED via fetch_or(Release).
-14.2.2 Wakes doorbell_nf with wake-all if NOT_FULL_ENABLED.
+14.2.2 When NOT_FULL_ENABLED, performs close wake-all exactly as specified in 12.8.2 (including epoch bump).
 14.2.3 After close_consumer, consumer MUST NOT pop.
 14.3 Return rules for non-blocking operations
 14.3.1 try_pop MUST return Closed if PRODUCER_CLOSED is set and the queue is empty.